 1. Jama Masjid

 The pride of Old Delhi and the pivot of placidity Jama Masjid will dot the beginning of your Buddhist tour to India.
-This beautiful sandstone and marble mosque built by Shah Jahan will enrich your India experience with its fine architecture.
+This beautiful sandstone and marble mosque built by Shah Jahan will enrich your Indian experience with its fine architecture.
 Are you ready for that?

 2. Chandni Chowk Market